noahpsutka/Machine-Learning/README.md

 <Complete [Project Progress](https://canvas.txstate.edu/courses/1993336/assignments/27480554)>

 * What is your baseline evaluation setup?
 Why?

+    We will test different models and log any improvement with each.
+We have already seen marked improvement by using different techniques, such as random oversampling.

 * Describe the ML methods that you consider using and what is the reason for their choice?
    * What is the family of machine learning algorithms you are using and why?

+    We will be using classification algorithms, because our target is a binary classification.
+We plan on trying logistic regression, support vector machines, decision trees, and K-nearest neighbors algorithms.

 <Expand and complete for [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>